Claims Conference: Criticism

 On May 19, 2006, The Jewish Chronicle revealed that the Claims Conference highest-paid official, executive vice-president Gideon Taylor, was awarded $437,811 (£240,000) in salary and pension (2004 numbers).
 An advisor to British survivors in compensation claims in the 1990s, Dr Pinto-Duschinsky, commented: "It is wrong for the executive vice-president to earn annually the same as the compensation for several hundred former slave laborers.
 The moral authority of the leading Jewish organizations is gravely weakened by excessively high salaries for top officials."

 One of the most outspoken critics of the Claims Conference is Isi Leibler, the former chairman of the Governing Board of the World Jewish Congress, who cites allegations of incompetence, impropriety and cover-ups as well as the absence of an independent review board, bureaucratization and a domination by a small clique.

 In an article of The Jerusalem Post he says that "the richest Jewish foundation in the world, has still failed to provide adequate financial assistance to elderly and sick Holocaust survivors who live in abject poverty in the twilight of their lives.
 An organization which boasts that it currently holds in trust $900 million in assets, yet fails to rectify such a condition, must be held accountable for one of the greatest scandals in contemporary Jewish life."

 The priorities of the organization have also been criticized.
 Among the critics is the Claims Conference own treasurer, Roman Kent, a Holocaust survivor, who told The Jewish Chronicle: "Survivors are suffering.
 Our only priority should be the survivors, and everything else should be secondary.
 We are spending money for thousands of projects, but the health of the survivors can't wait.
 They are dying daily." [...]
 "I'm not saying that these are bad programs, but they can wait – or else they should be the responsibility of the world Jewish community, not the Claims Conference.

 In a 2006 investigative report, it was claimed the organization, while having $1.7 billion in its accounts, finances welfare assistance for only 9,000 survivors while "tens of millions of dollars each year" are spent on management expenses.

 Amidst this mounting criticism, the office of Germany's independent federal auditor announced it was considering an investigation of the Claims Conference in June 2008.

 In 2023 Claims Conference launched an international investigation into Holocaust denialism.
-They pushed the claim a large percentage of Dutch youth dismissed the Holocaust.
-However, investigators and reporters noticed the research was done shoddily and the results seemed made-up.
+They presented the claim that a large percentage of Dutch youth dismissed the Holocaust.
+However, several investigators and reporters postulate that the research was done shoddily.
+Yet a more recent and extensive investigation by the Dutch government in 2024 does seem to correspond with the key findings of the Claims Conference report.